 The body can’t metabolize them all in time, at the same time.
 So when they leave too quickly, medications are less effective.
 And when they stay for too long, they accumulate in the system, elevating overdose risk.

 But those dangers are one side of the story.
 Besides the potential adverse effects, CBD-drug interactions can also have a beneficial impact.

 How?
 By enhancing the drug effect.
 Some drugs come with aggressive side effects, so the less you have to take, the better.
 By enhancing drug potency, dosages can be lowered and side effects reduced.

-The key is to maintain a balance, so the drug can still be effective while side effects decrease.
+The key is maintaining a balance, so the drug can still be effective while side effects decrease.
 In this scenario, hemp oil emerges as an excellent alternative for adjunct therapy.
 Let’s see some examples.

 CBD and Blood Pressure Medication

 Cannabidiol has shown some promising potential for the cardiovascular system.
-Data suggest that a single dose can reduce blood pressure while on rest.
+Data suggest that a single dose can reduce resting blood pressure.
 It can also be a vasodilator, allowing for greater blood flow.
-And some studies have noted it reduces cardiovascular response to anxiety and stress situations.
+And some studies have noted that it reduces cardiovascular response to anxiety and stress situations.